1aviervargas/Semantic_Segmentation_Picker/README.md

 ### Automatic Picking of Micrographs

 The script `script_matlab_starfile.m` is responsible for generating the star files with the coordinates of the RNP ends.
-Before running the script, modify line 9 with the path where your MATLAB code is stored.
-Please modify the variables `imDir1` (line 11) to point to the folder storing the downsampled micrographs and the `downsampling` variable (line 13) with the downsampling factor applied to the images.
-Finally, modify line 38 with the path to the folder where you want to store the `.star` files (e.g., `POS_FILES_filtered`).
+Please modify the variables `imDir1` (line 7) to point to the folder storing the downsampled micrographs and the `downsampling` variable (line 9) with the downsampling factor applied to the images.
+Finally, modify line 38 with the path to the folder where you want to store the `.star` files.